 What are the differences between treated, untreated, organic and other types of seed?

-FarMore® treated pumpkin, squash, and melon seed provides broad-spectrum protection against soil-borne disease, as well as early season protection against striped cucumber beetles.
-More info.
+- FarMore® treated pumpkin, squash, and melon seed provides broad-spectrum protection against soil-borne disease, as well as early season protection against striped cucumber beetles.
+See more info on FarMore® here.

 Untreated - Seed is clean and has not been treated using any chemical, biological, or physical method.
 Seed crop was not grown under Certified Organic Conditions.
 Certified Organic Growers: Untreated seed may be allowed in Certified Organic production, provided that a comparable variety is not available in Certified Organic seed.
 Check with your certifying agency for approval.
 Pellet ingredients for pelleted untreated seed (product numbers ending in 11-02) are not approved for use in Certified Organic production.